Slalamander/inkBoard-docs/docs/source/documentation/commandline.rst

 Command Line
 ==============

-inkBoard provides a couple of useful command line commands.
+inkBoard provides a couple of useful commands though the command line.

 Run the help function to get a description printed in your terminal: